prometheus/prometheus/README.md

 ## More information

   * The source code is periodically indexed: [Prometheus Core](https://godoc.org/github.com/prometheus/prometheus).
-  * You will find a Travis CI configuration in `.travis.yml`.
+  * You will find a CircleCI configuration in `.circleci/config.yml`.
   * See the [Community page](https://prometheus.io/community) for how to reach the Prometheus developers and users on various communication channels.

 ## Contributing